quic/aimet/Docs/user_guide/model_quantization.rst

 CLE are used, users will need to first create a QuantSim object from the modified model, and then call .export() on the QuantSim object.

-**5. Running on SNPE/QNN**

-TODO: Include command for running model on target

 Debugging Guidelines
 ----------------------
 Applying AIMET Quantization features may involve some trial and error in order to find the best optimizations to apply